vladyslavpavlenko/affine-transformations/README.md

 # Affine Transformations Functors Lab

 Write a class of functors.
-The class object is initialized by affine transformations f_1, f_2, ... , f_k that act on the plane.
+The class object is initialized by affine transformations f_1, f_2, ..., f_k that act on the plane.
 The () operator takes a point as input, applies one of the specified transformations to it, and returns its result.
 The transformation is chosen randomly.

-The affine transformation of a Euclidean space can be given as f(x) = Mx + v, where M is a square matrix, x, v are vectors.
+The affine transformation of an Euclidean space can be given as f(x) = Mx + v, where M is a square matrix, and x, and v are vectors.
 In the case of a plane, the matrix will have dimensions 2x2.

-Write a program that reads from a text file a positive integer n, the initial point and affine transformations.
+Write a program that reads from a text file a positive integer n, the initial point, and affine transformations.
 As output, the program writes the generated sequence of n points to a text file.

 The starting point is the given initial point, each subsequent point in the sequence is obtained by the previous one by applying a random affine transformation to it from the list of given ones.